 There’s an interesting proverb that says “hope deferred makes the heart grow sick.”
 Our passions are, essentially, what we hope to do with our lives.
 When we defer or deflect them, our heart gets sick.
-I had had depressions a few times in my working career.
+I had lost my purpose a few times in my working career.
 Sometimes ‘just’ for 4 weeks but sometimes also for months in a row.
-And being unfaithful to myself did not really help, with this life in the corporate world.
+Being unfaithful to myself with this life in the corporate world did not really help.
 So when in 2009 I decided I wanted to be self-employed, it was the beginning of a deep transformation on all aspects of my life.
 If you have total freedom to achieve those things that are most important to you and take 100% responsibility for your life, the truth reveals itself.
 And once you see the truth, you just cannot un-see it.
 This coming-out of my heart’s desires lead to growth and loss at the same time.
 I lost my coachings business but won my true destiny.
 More or less by chance I took up a camera in my forties and then remembered how I had always loved photography and writing.
 I fell wildly in love with the idea of becoming a documentary filmmaker.
 This was the time to combine everything that was dear to me: writing, philosophy, music, poetry, psychology, telling meaningful stories.
 So I went back to school in 2012.
 Before directing I wanted to start where I think every director should start: with learning camera, sound & editing to get acquainted with every aspect of filmmaking.